Vivoo As A Wellness App

 Marketed as “personalized nutrition and lifestyle advice” the test don’t require any collaboration with a doctor.
 For people on defined diets, Vivoo is designed to suggest modifications to include more nutrients that may be out of “normal” ranges based on the tests.

-Again, the claims on their website and ads say it offers a way to “check my body”.
+The claims on their website and ads say it offers a way to “check my body”, and they mean on a daily basis.
 This is rather vague as they seem to bury what is actually checked.
-More importantly though Vivoo is highlighted as a Wellness Assistant.
+More importantly though Vivoo is highlighted as a Wellness Assistant, and this is the point of the daily checks.
+The test strips are more of a once a week check in, with daily behavior more about habits and less about the individual results.

 In this sense Vivoo, and Vessel the other urinalysis home kit reviewed, can be compared to products like Noom, MyFitnessPal, and other nutrition assistance products.